hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

 After installation, BeepComp will be on the list of installed programs.
 On Windows XP & 7, go to Start->All Programs->BeepComp.
 You can also click the shortcut that has been created on your Desktop.

+(Note: If you downloaded the portable version, the installation steps below are not required.
+To launch, open the folder you extracted from the downloaded .zip file and double-click on **beepcomp_portable.exe**.)

 #### Mac / Linux ####

 I'll be working on these versions soon :)